mpessotto-endpoint/end-point-blog/2024/12/the-django-experience.md

 language and framework you're using.

-The difference is that with Django, once you have chosen it as your framework, you are basically already sold to using the ORM.
-With Mojolicious and in general with the other Perl frameworks (Catalyst, Dancer), you still have the decision to make.
+The difference is that with Django, once you have chosen it as your framework, you are basically already sold to the ORM.
+With Mojolicious and in general with the other Perl frameworks (Catalyst, Dancer), you still have the decision to make and you can change it, at least in theory, down the road.

+Actually, my recommendation would be to keep the model, both code and business logic, decoupled from the web-specific code.
+This is not really doable with Django, but is fully doable with the Perl frameworks.
+Just put the DB configuration in a dedicated file, the business code in appropriated classes, and you should be able to, just to make an example, run a script without loading the web and the whole framework configuration.
+In this ideal scenario, the web framework just provides the glue between the user and your model.

 ### Controllers